2

 • Archetypes: The Caregiver, The Nurturer, The Servant, The Confidant

-• Struggles: Difficulty setting boundaries, neglecting own needs, seeking validation through helping
+• Struggles: Difficulty setting boundaries, neglecting their own needs, seeking validation through helping others

-• Gifts: Highly attuned to others' emotions, natural empathy, ability to make people feel loved
+• Gifts: Highly attuned to others' emotions, natural empathy, ability to make people feel genuinely seen and loved

-• Recognized by: Warm and approachable demeanor, always ready to lend a helping hand, puts others first
+• Recognized by: Warm and approachable demeanor, always the first to offer help, remembering personal details about everyone

 The Helper's Worldview